tiernano/www.geekphotographer.com/_posts/2011-11-04-new-cinema-cameras-from-red-and-canon.md

 [<img style="background-image: none; border-bottom: 0px; border-left: 0px; padding-left: 0px; padding-right: 0px; display: inline; border-top: 0px; border-right: 0px; padding-top: 0px" title="2011-11-03-postdsc03279" border="0" alt="2011-11-03-postdsc03279" src="http://geekphotographer.com/wp-content/uploads/2011/11/2011-11-03-postdsc03279_thumb.jpg" width="644" height="431" />][8]

 If i am looking at this correct, this may come in at the same kind of level of the 1Dx or maybe between it and the 5D MK II.
 Its a DSLR, that can shoot 4k video with a full frame sensor.
-Looks like a 1D style body, so don&#8217;t think this will be in at 5D MKII levels, but i could be wrong.
+Looks like a 1D style body, so don't think this will be in at 5D MKII levels, but i could be wrong.

 [[RED makes the Scarlet Official: 5K Still photos, 4k Video – $9750 – Engadget][9]]